 Why do people take arginine?

-Arginine combats the symptoms of wasting caused by HIV.
+Arginine may also combat the symptoms of weight loss caused by HIV.
 It seems to improve the symptoms of kidney inflammation and assists kidney function after a transplant.
-Studies show arginine might ease migraines, improve blood pressure, lessen recovery time after surgery, and speed up wound healing.
+Studies show arginine might ease migraines, improve blood pressure, and lessen recovery time after surgery.

 Arginine has been studied as a treatment for many more conditions.
 They include dementia, hypertension, cancer, male infertility, diabetes, and obesity.
 But the results have been inconclusive.
 More research needs to be done.